What Is Ontario Works?

 If you have the family responsibility office contacting you, please review this page instead: Family Responsibility Office

 Learn more about family law on our YouTube channel.

 Family law can be stressful.
 Dealing with government and non-profit organizations (like Ontario Works) that are helping your spouse are even more stressful.
 You may not be sure if you want to hire a lawyer full time to assist you with your case.
-It is best to at least reach out and book a one-hour meeting with a family lawyer or book a 15-minute free consultation with us on the phone.
+It is best to at least reach out and book a one-hour meeting with a family lawyer.
+You can also book a 15-minute free consultation with a senior manager on the phone.